-The Company's financial year end will be moving from 30 June to 31 December.
-The first new financial year end will be 31 December 2020.
+The Company's financial year end changed from 30 June to 31 December.
+Accordingly, this SFCR covers the first new financial year for the period to 31 December 2020.

 E.6.2.
 Covid-19 Impact on Capital Management

 FIL Life's Own Funds continued to be managed during the COVID-19 crisis such that they have low liquidity and market risk.
 There were no strains on liquidity due to policyholder switching or surrenders.
 Daily monitoring of liquidity requirements proceeded as usual.
 The conclusion of the Own Risk Solvency Assessment (ORSA) was that the Company has sufficient existing Own Funds and should be able to maintain its Solvency Coverage ratio significantly above its Risk Appetite level under the majority of stressed scenarios.
 This assumption has been proven during the current COVID-19 emergency.